Benchmarking the Robustness of Agentic Systems to Adversarially-Induced Harms: Introduction

 Our contributions are as follows: \begin{itemize} \item We first identify and compile an extensive list of potential harms of agentic systems and organize them into a taxonomy, distinguishing between different types of harmful behaviors.
-These harms include performing unauthorized actions, injecting malicious code into software, and generating harmful content.
-In doing so, we advocate for an assessment of a diverse set of potential harms these systems might cause. \item Using this taxonomy, we propose \bench, a benchmark for testing the robustness of agents with respect to the execution of harmful actions.
-This benchmark covers four different environments of agentic systems: Travel Planning, Financial Article Writing, Code Generation, and Multi-Agent Debate.
-We also include a dataset of \lendataset~high-quality harmful actions with a corresponding evaluation system.
-Our dataset is modular and extensible, allowing the inclusion of more environments or datapoints if required for future work. \item Using \bench, we conduct extensive experiments to evaluate the robustness of open-source and proprietary LLMs with respect to the interaction with adversarial agents in the same environment.
-We find that all tested models regularly engage in the execution of harmful actions when interacting with the adversarial agent, demonstrating the need to improve the robustness of LLM-based agents against adversaries' manipulation attempts. \item We additionally propose two simple baseline defenses based on including safety considerations in the system prompts and message monitoring.
-We found the latter to be particularly effective in defending against adversarial agents, allowing future work to evaluate the effectiveness of their attacks and defenses with a more secure agentic system. \item We analyzed these results in more detail and found that larger models are more vulnerable to these attacks than smaller instances of the same family.
-We also found that certain communication structures, such as hierarchical and centralized ones, are more secure than others.
-In addition, we analyzed the security of the models with respect to different categories of harmful actions, where we found that the models are generally more secure with respect to types of harmful actions that are also relevant in traditional applications of LLMs, while they are less secure with respect to actions that are unique to agentic systems. \end{itemize}
+These harms include performing unauthorized actions, injecting malicious code into software, and generating harmful content. \item Using this taxonomy, we propose \bench, a benchmark for testing the robustness of agents with respect to the execution of harmful actions.
+This benchmark covers five different environments of agentic systems: Travel Planning, Personal Assistance, Financial Article Writing, Code Generation, and Multi-Agent Debate.
+We also include a dataset of $937$~high-quality harmful actions with a corresponding evaluation system. \item Using \bench, we conduct extensive experiments to evaluate the robustness of open-source and proprietary LLMs with respect to the interaction with adversarial agents in the same environment.
+We find that models regularly engage in the execution of harmful actions when interacting with the adversarial agent, demonstrating the need to improve the robustness of LLM-based agents against adversaries' manipulation attempts.
+We further analyzed these results, and found that more capable models are more likely to engage in harmful behavior.
+We further identified specific categories where models are most unsafe. \item We propose a simple baseline defense based on zero-shot message monitoring, which we found to be effective in defending against adversarial agents. \item We consider two additional practical threat settings: Direct Prompt Injections through the user's instruction and Indirect Prompt Injection through tool use~\citep{debenedetti2024agentdojo}.
+We found that while agentic systems remain vulnerable to these attacks, adversarial agents are much more effective in eliciting harmful behaviors. \end{itemize}